johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-11-18-azure-standard-tests-with-bicep.md

 ![screenshot of the Azure Portal Deployments section saying "Resource should exist in the same resource group as the linked component"](../static/blog/2021-11-18-azure-standard-tests-with-bicep/screenshot-azure-portal-deployments-resource-should-exist-in-the-same-resource-group.png)

+In our module we set both the `hidden-link` and also the other tags have been supplied, that are optional and essentially metadata.

+### App insights and standard tests share a resource group

-Another thing that can cause issues here is the deployment of your app insights resource.
-It's not unusual to spin up Azure resources for a given branch of your source code.
+Another thing that can cause issues is the deployment of your app insights resource.
+It's not unusual to spin up Azure resources on demand, for a given branch of your source code.
 Those resources will be named in relation to the branch and will depend upon one another.
-I've never managed to successfully create an app insights resource, and reference it from a standard test in the same Bicep file.
-It's always been necessary to separate the two actions, such that Azure recognises the existence of the app insights resource when the standard test is deployed.
+I've never managed to successfully create an app insights resource, and reference it from a standard test within the same Bicep file.
+It appears to be necessary to separate the two actions, such that Azure recognises the existence of the app insights resource when the standard test is deployed.

+If you are working with long-lived app insights it won't be an issue for you, but if you aren't it's worth being aware of.

-## Using the module
+## Using `standard-test.bicep`

 Our Bicep module can be invoked from another Bicep module named `ping-them.bicep` like so: